-Anyone who gets stung by an insect will have a reaction, usually minor: some redness, swelling, or itching at the site of the sting that normally goes away within hours.
-For some people, however, an insect sting is far from innocuous—it can cause a severe physical reaction, and even death.
-About one percent of American children and three percent of adults are allergic to insect stings.
-Luckily, only about 40 stings a year in the United States result in fatalities.
+Most people who get stung by an insect have a minor reaction.
+This may include some redness, swelling, or itching at the site of the sting.
+This normally goes away within hours.
+For some people, however, an insect sting can cause a severe reaction or even death.
+According to the Cleveland Clinic, about two million Americans are allergic to insect stings.
+In the United States, approximately 50 stings a year result in death.

 Your immune system responds to unfamiliar substances with cells that can detect the specific invader.
 One component of this system is antibodies.
 They allow the immune system to recognize unfamiliar substances and playing a role in getting rid of them.
 There are multiple types of antibodies, each with a particular role.
 One of these subtypes, known as immunoglobulin E (IgE), is associated with the development of allergic reactions.

 If you have an allergy, your immune system becomes overly sensitized to certain substances.
 Your immune system mistakes these substances for invaders.
 In the course of responding to this mistaken signal, the immune system produces IgE antbodies specific for that certain substance.
 The first time a person with an insect allergy is stung, the immune system may produce a relatively small amount of IgE antibodies that are targeted toward that insect’s venom.
 If stung again by the same kind of insect, the IgE antibody response is much more rapid and vigorous.
 This IgE response leads to the release of histamine and other inflammatory chemicals that cause the symptoms of allergy.

 There are three families of insects that cause the most allergies.
 These are:

 - bees (Apidae): honey bees, bumblebees (occasionally), sweat bees (infrequent)